Allergy and Immunology

 Delayed Reactions (Symptoms Occur Within Hours to Weeks)

-Delayed-onset allergic drug reactions most often include rash, fever, vomiting, swelling, eye redness/pain, malaise or (rarely) other organ involvement if serious.
-With the first ever reaction, the symptoms may occur several days to weeks after starting the medication (after more than one dose).
+Delayed-onset allergic drug reactions most often include rash, fever, vomiting, swelling, eye redness/pain, malaise or (rarely) other organ involvement.
+With the first ever reaction, the symptoms may occur several days to weeks after starting the medication.
 If the medication is taken again during testing (or accidentally), symptoms recur faster (within hours to days of a single dose).
 The allergic symptoms resolve after several days, typically requiring treatments such as steroids or other immune-suppressing treatments.
-As such, a delayed-onset drug allergy is like an allergy to poison ivy rather than an immediate allergy to a food.
+As such, a delayed-onset drug allergy acts like an allergy to poison ivy or nickel.

 Idiosyncratic Reactions (Unpredictable Recurrence)

-In children, allergy testing to medications by giving a repeat dose in the office rarely shows confirmation of the two types of classical allergy (with immediate or delayed allergic reactions during testing).
-We have observed that it is more common for children to experience allergic symptoms after multiple doses/days of medication exposure (particularly antibiotics) either during an extended home challenge or during treatment for illness.
+In children, allergy testing to medications by giving a repeat dose in the office rarely shows confirmation of these two types of classical allergy (with immediate or delayed allergic reactions during testing).
+We have observed that it is more common for children to experience repeat allergic symptoms after many days during treatment for illness or during an allergy medication challenge.
 This suggests a medication side effect rather than classical allergy.
-Alternatively, allergic symptoms may be related to illness rather than medication.
 Due to unpredictable occurrence and recurrence, we refer to these as idiosyncratic reactions.
 As the symptoms are identical to classical allergic reactions, management options are similar.
-However, we do not understand the necessary triggers for either the initial or subsequent sporadic occurrences.
+However, we do not understand the necessary triggers for either the initial or subsequent unpredictable occurrences.

 About the PI